Jewel (singer): 2003–2006: 0304 and Goodbye Alice in Wonderland

 On May 2, 2006, Jewel released her sixth studio album, Goodbye Alice in Wonderland.
-The album received mixed reviews, but still managed to debut at No. 8 on the Billboard Albums Chart and sold 82,000 copies in its first week.
-The lead single "Again and Again" had success on Adult Top 40 Radio, peaking at No. 16.
+The album debuted at No. 8 on the Billboard Albums Chart and sold 82,000 copies in its first week.
+The lead single "Again and Again" peaked at No. 16 on Adult Top 40 Radio.
 The second single "Good Day" was released to radio in late June and peaked at No. 30 on the Adult Pop Songs charts.
-In the album's liner notes, Jewel addressed her audience in a personal letter, writing: "Goodbye Alice in Wonderland is the story of my life and is the most autobiographical album I have made since Pieces of You...
-By the end of the 13th song, if you have listened closely, you will have heard the story of the sirens song that seduced me, of a path I both followed and led, of bizarre twists and turns that opened my eyes, forcing me to find solutions so that discovering the truth would not lead to a loss of hope."
+In the album's liner notes, Jewel described Goodbye Alice in Wonderland as "the story of my life" and "the most autobiographical album I have made since Pieces of You."
+To promote the album, a music video for "Stephenville, TX", Jewel's next single, was shown on Yahoo!
+Launch.
+After a photo shoot at her Texas ranch, Jewel spontaneously decided to have photographer Kurt Markus shoot the music video for the song "Goodbye Alice in Wonderland".